ShreyasPrasad/ShreyasPrasad.github.io/content/Blog/The Power of Formal Verification.md

 Tools like Alloy require a model.
 A model is some representation of your system's states, data, state transitions, and invariants.
 Let's start with a simple example and eventually use Alloy to verify it.
 We prefer to use Alloy here to demonstrate a higher-level use-case.
 TLA+ is much more verbose and less intuitive, based on its origins in mathematics.

 Say that your side-hustle is selling personalized knitted sweaters.
 You make a website where anyone can place an order.
 You write some code to automate the checkout process.
-After a while, your customer's start complaining.
+After a while, your customers start complaining.
 They report being charged despite not receiving a Sweater!
 To get to the bottom of this, you decide to model your software using an Alloy model, hoping that its verifier can tell you if there's bugs with your implementation.

 > [!Installing Alloy]
 > Alloy editor/visualizer can be downloaded [here](https://alloytools.org/download.html).